 - An explanation of illness or economic hardship that prevented renewal

-Again, the barber and cosmetology professions have different boards and separately approve providers and courses.
-If you hold both a cosmetology license and barber license, you will need to complete an approved HIV/AIDS course for each board.
+Unfortunately, no. The barber and cosmetology professions have different boards and separately approve providers and courses.
+If you hold both cosmetology license and barber licenses, you will need to complete an approved HIV/AIDS course for each board.

-Ready to take the next steps?
+Ready to take the next steps for getting or renewing a Florida barber license?
 Have more questions?

 If you have any other questions for us, check out our frequently asked questions section.

-If you have a question for the Florida Barber’s Board, you can contact them a few different ways, which we have listed below.
+Just for clarification, we are not the Barber board.
+We (Advanced Massage Techniques, Inc.) are an approved continuing education provider for the Florida Barber Board.
+If you have a question for the Florida Barber’s Board, you can contact them in a few different ways, which we have listed below.